julien123123/Espmomether/README.md

 SSD1306 SCL : IO-22
 SSD1306 SDA : IO-21

 After that's taken care of, follow the instruction for the dependencies and then transfer Espmomether.py to your board as main.py.
 If you don't know how to transfer files to your files, I recommend Adafruit-Ampy.
+If you are using Lobo Micropython, use the espmometer_lobo.py file instead.

 ## Dependecies
 ### SSD1306 Micropython Module
 To get the script working on your device, you will need to be assured that you have the SSD1306 module for OLED displays on your board.
-Some boards have it by default, some not.
-If you dont have it, you can gram Adafruit's Micropython driver for SSD1306 displays here : https://github.com/adafruit/micropython-adafruit-ssd1306, and put it on your board.
+You can skip this step if you are using Lobo Micropython as the ssd1306 is already implemented in this version.
+If you are using the official Micropython, you can grab Adafruit's Micropython driver for SSD1306 displays here : https://github.com/adafruit/micropython-adafruit-ssd1306, and put it on your board.

 ### Fonts